m0hit-kumar/auto-editor-project/README.md

 auto editor code 3 =  create an array to print more then one word

-auto editor code 4 = creating a UI menu for the operation in auto editor
+auto editor code 4 = creating an UI menu for the operation in auto editor

-auto editor code 5 =
+auto editor code 5 = diasplaying  differnt letters with different color using random color generating function